Annotation

 2. Draw a Bounding Box.

-When you add a Bounding Box, it will be added to the frame where you created it and multiple of the following frames.
+When you add a Bounding Box, it will be added to a number of frames starting from where it was created.

 To limit a Bounding Box to a specific timeframe: